 Like tamales, humitas are made from corn dough (masa harina).
-They tend to be smaller than tamales and can be savoury or sweet.
-Savoury humitas consist of corn dough mixed with lard (or butter), salt and milk (or queso fresco).
-The sweet variety typically includes sugar, raisins and cinnamon.
+They tend to be smaller than tamales and can be savory or sweet.
+Savory humitas consist of corn dough mixed with lard (or butter), salt and milk (or queso fresco).
+The sweet variety typically includes sugar, raisins, and cinnamon.

 Choclo (Corn on the Cob)

 If you’re looking for a vegetarian snack, dig in to a large chunk of choclo.
 Peruvian choclo is like a supersized corn on the cob, with large kernels that lack some of the sweetness of North American corn.

 Choclo is found in many Peruvian recipes, in soups, in choclo salads and as an accompaniment to meat dishes.
 Street vendors sell choclo on the cob, sometimes lightly salted, buttered or both.